touchlesscode/exo/README.md

 ### Now:

 Beta release signups are accepted as of March 2.
-Register interest at <a href="https://exo.new/?utm_source=github">exo.new</a>

 - EXO for GatsbyJS, which will be maintained in <a href="https://github.com/touchlesscode/exo/tree/main/packages/gatsby-theme-exo">/packages/gatsby-theme-exo</a>

-  - Pre-alpha, with full production-readiness planned for June 2022.
+  - Pre-alpha, with full production-readiness planned for July 2022.
   - We'll be merging in code from recent projects for large companies that will likely be useful to most.
 All Touchless projects are to contibute back to this repo.

 - Making our documentation public in here for Touchless Identity and EXO APIs.